chochain/nanoJVM/docs/java_inst_set.md

 |0xcb-0xfd||unnamed these values are currently unassigned for opcodes and are reserved for future use|
 |0xfe|impdep1|reserved for implementation-dependent operations within debuggers; should not appear in any class file|
 |0xff|impdep2|reserved for implementation-dependent operations within debuggers; should not appear in any class file|

-# summary
-## JVM instructions are mainly divided into:
-* local variable table to operand stack instructions,
-* operand stack to local variable table instructions,
-* constants to operand stack instructions,
-* push the array specified index of the array to the operand stack instruction, and
-* operate The number stack is stored in the array designated index instruction,
-* operand stack other related instructions,
-* operation related instructions,
-* conditional transfer instructions,
-* class and array instructions and other instructions.

-The instruction operand type at the beginning of i is integer type, the instruction operand type at the beginning of l is long type, the instruction operand type at the beginning of f is float type, the instruction operand type at the beginning of d is double, and the instruction operand type at the beginning of a Is the reference type (reference).
-Load instructions load data from the local variable table to the operand stack, and store instructions store data from the operand stack to the local variable table.
-The other instructions are mainly used for the operand stack.